"Le Luxembourg, pépinière de talents"

 "Ortega can already look back on an ample career, and on this CD she displays several of her qualities – not only exquisite taste, but also true synergy with the pianist.
 Each of these works is imbued with such musicianship and subtlety that the listener is effortlessly led from 21st-century Europe to current-day Latin America, with stopovers in Impressionism and Late Romantic Nationalism.
 Coaxing the audience to follow the flow of lyric singing as if it was popular music is no easy task, but in this case the combination of folklore with avant-garde repertoire amply rises to the challenge".

-Review about "Return World Tour" in Madrid by DUO ROSA
+DUO ROSA's review about "Return World Tour" in Madrid

 "Some years ago, a soprano and a pianist from the same generation, sharing a common background, combined their talents and produced optimal results.
 The communication between them flowed so well, and they shared the same way of approaching a score: one could tell that they felt happy and comfortable in their artistic collaboration.
 The two artists were Victoria de los Angeles and Alicia de Larrocha.